graphql-rules/graphql-rules/docs/rules/06-mutations/mutation-input-arg.md

+---
+path: '/rules/mutation-input-arg'
-### 6.5.
-In mutations, put all variables into one unique input argument.
+title: '6.5.
+In mutations, put all variables into one unique input argument.'
+---

 Try to use one input argument in mutations.
 It is much easier to use on the client side.
 The client will need to pass just one variable, not a wagon for each argument in the mutation.